-The intent of the instant article is therefore to try and bring more clarity by highlighting on the available provisions, but it is still recommended that a thorough professional be engaged for assisting in taking leverage of the available policies/schemes for more efficient execution and objective assessment of the tax savings, wherein a few professionals these days also work on taking a share from the overall savings that the entity is able to make through engagement with one or more various available policies, making it an even more attractive propositions for the entities as they don’t have to compensate the professional separately but only as a percentage of the savings.
+The intent is, therefore, to try and bring more clarity by highlighting the available provisions, but it is still recommended that a thorough professional be engaged for assisting in taking leverage of the available policies/schemes for more efficient execution and objective assessment of the tax savings, wherein a few professionals these days also work on taking a share from the overall savings that the entity is able to make through engagement with one or more various available policies, making it an even more attractive propositions for the entities as they don’t have to compensate the professional separately but only as a percentage of the savings.

 The scheme has also made the cost of obtaining and registering Intellectual Properties (IPs) significantly cost-effective for Start-Ups.
-The Scheme for Facilitating Start-Ups Intellectual Property Protection (SIPP) facilitates registration of Patents, Designs and Trademarks for Start-Ups, wherein, under the scheme the Startups only need to bear the statutory/ official fees for registration of IPs, that too at significantly reduced official fees, and the registration is handled through government appointed facilitators.
-Professional fees payable to facilitators is to be paid by Government (through IP Registries) and not by Start-Ups.
+The Scheme for Facilitating Start-Ups Intellectual Property Protection (SIPP) facilitates registration of Patents, Designs, and Trademarks for Start-Ups, wherein, under the scheme the Startups only need to bear the statutory/ official fees for registration of IPs, that too at significantly reduced official fees, and the registration is handled through government-appointed facilitators.
+Professional fees payable to facilitators are to be paid by Government (through IP Registries) and not by Start-Ups.

 A number of other Schemes backed by the Government can be seen on the DPIIT website here, which include schemes pertaining to bank loans at reduced interest rates (such as by SIDBI), IP Protection outside India (such as by BIRAC and MEITY), Industry Support/Cooperation Schemes, among many other Industry specific schemes.

-Department of Scientific and Industrial Research (DSIR) also provides significant value addition to Research oriented entities, wherein a research institution (other than a hospital) that is registered with the DSIR is exempted from paying any Custom duty on purchase of any goods (equipment, consumables, computer software, prototypes etc.) for conducting R&D. The subsidized GST rates for such items is 5% in case of import & interstate purchase, and 2.5% along with SGST and 2.5% in case of purchases within state.
-Additionally, In-house R&D units recognized by DSIR in the area of pharmaceutical and bio-technology sector are eligible for duty free import of specified goods for R&D and production (conditional).
-Furthermore, in-house R&D units engaged in the research and development in the area of chemical, drugs pharmaceuticals, (including clinical trials), bio-technology, electronic equipments, computers, telecommunication equipments, aircrafts and helicopters are eligible for weighted tax deduction of a sum of equal to one and one-half times of any expenditure incurred on scientific research (not being expenditure in the nature of cost of any land building) as approved by the prescribed authority i.e. Secretary, DSIR.
-In case of dispute, Secretary, DSIR is also the prescribed authority in concurrence with Director General of Income-Tax (Exemption) for deciding cases of R&D expenditure made on Capital Equipment and related R&D activities under Section 35 of Income-Tax Act, 1961 referred by Central Board of Direct Taxes.
+Department of Scientific and Industrial Research (DSIR) also provides significant value addition to Research-oriented entities, wherein a research institution (other than a hospital) that is registered with the DSIR is exempted from paying any Custom duty on the purchase of any goods (equipment, consumables, computer software, prototypes, etc.) for conducting R&D. The subsidized GST rates for such items is 5% in case of import & interstate purchase, and 2.5% along with SGST and 2.5% in case of purchases within the state.
+Additionally, In-house R&D units recognized by DSIR in the area of pharmaceutical and biotechnology sector are eligible for duty-free import of specified goods for R&D and production (conditional).
+Furthermore, in-house R&D units engaged in the research and development in the area of chemical, drugs pharmaceuticals, (including clinical trials), biotechnology, electronic equipment, computers, telecommunication equipment, aircraft, and helicopters are eligible for a weighted tax deduction of a sum of equal to one and one-half times of any expenditure incurred on scientific research (not being expenditure in the nature of cost of any land building) as approved by the prescribed authority i.e. Secretary, DSIR.
+In case of dispute, Secretary, DSIR is also the prescribed authority in concurrence with Director-General of Income-tax (Exemption) for deciding cases of R&D expenditure made on Capital Equipment and related R&D activities under Section 35 of Income-Tax Act, 1961 referred by Central Board of Direct Taxes.

-A few more incentives introduced by the Government to encourage R&D by industry include write off of revenue and capital expenditure on R&D, weighted tax deduction on sponsored research programmes of industry with National Laboratories/Universities /IITs; accelerated depreciation allowance on plant and machinery set up indigenous technology, custom duty exemption on goods imported for use in Government funded R&D projects, excise duty waiver for 3 years on goods produced based on indigenous technologies and duly patented in any two of the countries out of India, European Union(One Country), USA and Japan.
+A few more incentives introduced by the Government to encourage R&D by industry include write off of revenue and capital expenditure on R&D, weighted tax deduction on sponsored research programs of the industry with National Laboratories/Universities /IITs; accelerated depreciation allowance on plant and machinery set up indigenous technology, custom duty exemption on goods imported for use in Government-funded R&D projects, excise duty waiver for 3 years on goods produced based on indigenous technologies and duly patented in any two of the countries out of India, European Union(One Country), USA and Japan.

 Scientific & Industrial Research Organizations in the area of Medical Agriculture, Natural and Applied Sciences and Social Sciences recognized by DSIR are eligible for notification under Section 35 (1) (ii)(iii) of I.T Act 1961 and also for availing Custom and Excise duty exemption.

-Multiple schemes from the Govt. of India also involve setting up of Boards and Bodies that grant loans and/or grants to Research entities, a few of which are mentioned on the above-shared link of DPIIT.
+Multiple schemes from the Govt. of India also involve the setting up Boards and Bodies that grant loans and/or grants to Research entities, a few of which are mentioned on the above-shared link of DPIIT.
 Few exemplary grants include Finances available from the Technology Development Board (TDB), Techno-entrepreneurs Promotion Programme (TePP) (handled by DSIR), and the New Millennium India Technology Leadership Initiative (NMLTLI supported by CSIR) (more information here).
-For instance, TDB provides financial support through various modes, such as through a loan of upto 50% of the project cost at simple interest with repayment in five years after project completion, participation in equity of companies upto 25% of paid up capital, and Grants-in-aid.
+For instance, TDB provides financial support through various modes, such as through a loan of up to 50% of the project cost at simple interest with repayment in five years after project completion, participation in the equity of companies up to 25% of paid-up capital, and Grants-in-aid.
 More details on the specifics of the schemes can be seen here.